-\begin{proof} As we have shown in the theorem \ref{GBiqC} (see proposition \ref{LFT}), generic non-symmet\-ric curve can be transformed to a curve described as \re{wp_par} by linear-fractional complex changes \re{wp_par} that means the curve-image is symmetric one in virtue of the last proposition.
-In the real case we note that as it is well-known, the invariants $g_2,g_3$ of real polynomial $D_1(x)$ are real, so that the differential equation \re{el_DDW} is real and there exists its real solution $(x(u),y(u))$ that can be extended onto complex domain and therefore satisfies the symmetric equation \re{2_2F}.
-The last equation has irreducible polynomial which must be real if $a_{22}=1$ because we always can choise real parameters $u_1,...u_8$ such that vectors $V_i$ composed of components $x^k(u_i)y^l(u_i),\ 0\le k,l\le 2, 0\le k+l<4$ will be linear independent, then the coefficients of our polynomial satisfy a linear system of 8 linear equations with real coefficients $(V_{i})_j$ and the real right-side parts $-x^2(u_i)y^2(u_i)$. \end{proof} Note that another proof of the last fact is there in the work \cite{IatrouRob}, see below statement \ref{StatReduce}.
+\begin{proof} As we showed in the theorem \ref{GBiqC} (see proposition \ref{LFT}), a generic non-symmet\-ric curve can be transformed to a curve described by \re{wp_par} by linear-fractional complex changes \re{wp_par} which means that the curve-image is symmetric in virtue of the last proposition.
+In the real case we note that, as is well-known, the invariants $g_2,g_3$ of real polynomial $D_1(x)$ are real, so that the differential equation \re{el_DDW} is real and there exists its real solution $(x(u),y(u))$ that can be extended to a complex domain and, therefore, satysfies the symmetric equation \re{2_2F}.
+The last equation has irreducible polynomial which must be real as $a_{22}=1$ because it is always possible to choose real parameters $u_1,...u_8$ such that the vectors $V_i$, which are composed of components $x^k(u_i)y^l(u_i),\ 0\le k,l\le 2, 0\le k+l<4$ will be linear independent, so that the coefficients of our polynomial satysfy a linear system of eight linear equations with real coefficients $(V_{i})_j$ and the real right-hand side parts $-x^2(u_i)y^2(u_i)$. \end{proof}

+Note, that in the work \cite{IatrouRob} there is another proof of the latter fact (see statement \ref{StatReduce} below).

-Let us now consider the question how restore the polynomial $F$ if we know the discriminants $D_1,D_2$.
-In symmetric case T. Stieltjes \cite{Stieltjes} proposed a nice explicit formula for the polynomials $F(x,y)$ by means of a solution of the differential equation \re{el_DD}.
+Let us now consider the question how one can restore the polynomial $F$ if the discriminants $D_1,D_2$ are known.
+For a symmetric case, T. Stieltjes \cite{Stieltjes} proposed a neat explicit formula for the polynomials $F(x,y)$ by means of a solution of the differential equation \re{el_DD}.
 Assume that

-Then $F(x,y)$ can be given by the determinant: \be F(x,y)= \left | \right | \lab{det_F} \ee The function $F(x,y)$ is defined up to an arbitrary non zero number factor.
-It is assumed that the curve is nondegenerated, i.e. its genus is 1.
-This is possible if and only if the determinant
+Then $F(x,y)$ can presented via the following determinant: \be F(x,y)= \left | \right | \lab{det_F} \ee The function $F(x,y)$ is defined up to an arbitrary non-zero number factor.
+It is assumed that the curve is nondegenerate, i.e. its genus is 1.
+It may be true if and only if the determinant

-is nonzero. $C$ is an integration (arbitrary) constant (\cite{Stieltjes}).
-The Stieltjes formula is useful in the problem of reducing of the arbitrary symmetric biquadratic curve to some standard forms, as we will see below.
+is nonzero. $C$ is an (arbitrary) integration constant (\cite{Stieltjes}).
+The Stieltjes formula is useful in the problem of reducing of the arbitrary symmetric biquadratic curve to some standard forms, as will be seen below.